jainsumit12/crwal4aichat/README.md

 This setup will:
 1. Start a Crawl4AI container using the official image from Docker Hub
 2. Start your API container with the correct configuration to connect to Crawl4AI
+3. Start the frontend UI container for the web interface
+4. Start the Streamlit Explorer for database exploration
-3. Create a network for the containers to communicate with each other
+5. Create a network for the containers to communicate with each other

 Make sure your `.env` file includes the necessary Crawl4AI configuration: